Do you want to learn to play more guitar chords to improve your skills? Ever wonder how many guitar chords there are?

 Triads

-These chords are made of three notes which are stacked in intervals of thirds.
+These chords are made of 3 notes that are stacked in intervals of 3rds.

-The four main types of triads are major, minor, diminished, and augmented.
+The 4 main types of triads are major, minor, diminished, and augmented.

 7th chords